Gimilkhad/ArkModdingTips/Guide to Snap Points (ASA).md

 - I encountered this in the old ASE devkit with my square roof caps and pillars.
 I wanted to make pillars snap downward from each corner of the roof cap, and I was seeing the light blue ball, but the pillar was not actually moving to position.
 The roof cap was too high above the ground, and the pillar apparently required touching the ground before it would snap.
 I went into the roof cap, to the four TO snaps I set up for pillars, and enabled that option in each to force no ground requirement.
 This allowed the pillars to snap even though they were too high to touch the ground.

 If your structure isn't snapping to another structure:
+- In many cases the snap system can find valid TO and FROM snap and refuse to use them if doing so would place the preview structure inside the placed structure.
+So if you're certain you have the flags and the inclusion/exclusion stuff set up properly, you may need to adjust the position and rotation of one or both of the snap points.
 - Make sure the placed structure has collision.
 No collision means the snap system won't "see" the structure, and you probably won't see the blue snap point spheres if you have DebugStructures turned on.
 - Make sure you don't have some inclusions or exclusions hiding in the structure defaults.
 These would be the "Only Allow Structure Classes to/from Attach" and "Snap to/from Structure Types/Tags to Exclude" variables I mentioned previously.